Gandhi blog series #9

 Gandhi’s life, which is a moral saga that inspired great minds around the globe, should be revisited to curb such a catastrophe.
 We have to learn to be immune to the raging radical ideas.
 Gandhism is surely a shield that can protect us from it.

 Let us take a moment to think about what Gandhi died for.
 Isn’t it our responsibility to prove that his martyrdom was not in vain?
-Can we escape from the chains of hatred and work towards a world of love and non-violence as he envisioned?
+Can we break away from the chains of hatred and create a world of love and non-violence as he envisioned?

 Dr Koenraad Elst, Why I Killed the Mahatma, pg 60